Imagine a world where you could get feedback on that dreaded assessment you’ve been putting off.

 Seven marks may not sound like a big deal, but that can be the difference between a pass and a fail.

-If you’re struggling at all with uni work, Academic Learning Support has got you covered.
+If you’re struggling at all with your uni work, or just wanting to be the best student you can be, Academic Learning Support has got you covered.

 Looking to improve your study skills or time management?
 Book an appointment with Academic Learning Support.